Azure/arc_jumpstart_drops/sample_app/lorawan_aio/_index.md

 ### Step 4 - Deploying Broker Listener and Port Forwarder

-- Open a new terminal window and browse to lorawan-broker
+- Open a new terminal window and navigate to lorawan-broker

 ```bash
 cd LoRaWAN/lorawan-broker/src/